 We know our students are going to grow academically & physically this school year.
 HAMS 8th graders gathered their baseline data to prove how much they will grow physically over the next nine months.
 We will find out in May how much they have literally grown.

-26 days ago, Kelsey Cappellano
+about 2 months ago, Kelsey Cappellano

 6th hour girls measuring their heights